jtregenza/haunted-portfolio/play/tabletop-role-playing.md

 I used to act.
 I don't get to act anymore.
 Ended that chapter of my life years ago.

 I am still a very theatrical person and love the power of improvisation.
-During my time at [WorkingMouse}(/posts/working-mouse) I was introduced to the satanic panic role playing game of the 80's, Dungeons and Dragons.
+During my time at [WorkingMouse](/posts/working-mouse) I was introduced to the satanic panic role playing game of the 80's, Dungeons and Dragons.

-## About the friends and team work
 ## You must gather your party before venturing forth

 I gravitated towards D&D like a moth to the flame, first stepping into the character of Gool-Kark Byzaan.
 Kark was a dragonborn paladin, with a blood lust for war but a moral compass that would help bring others together and help save the world of Harkon from the tyranny of the deceiver god Tiamat.